 Where’s the anti-venom kit?

 Squishing half a pail of berries – over and over again – makes you wasp bait.
 BUT, you do this, without complaining (!!), so you can “bag” grapes and analyze acid and sugar levels in the lab.
 The DMA meter will give us an accurate reading on brix, but I like to taste while I pick and then again when I squish, to see how closely my palate aligns with the meter readings.
 The goal at harvest is to strike a balance between a berry’s flavour development and its physiological ripeness.
 Grapes may have high sugar levels and taste sweet, but the skins, seeds and stems also need to be fully ripe to be in balance.
-For a seasoned winemaker like Paul, the decision to pick often comes down to qualitative measures like how the grapes and seeds taste in the vineyard and the colour of the skins and seeds and vines.
+For a seasoned winemaker like Paul, the decision to pick often comes down to qualitative measures like how the grapes and seeds taste in the vineyard and the colour of the skins, seeds and vines.

-We dropped some green fruit and cleared laterals on the north side and in water runoff locations to allow sun and airflow into the canopy.
+We drop some green fruit and clear laterals on the north side and in water runoff locations to allow sun and airflow into the canopy.
 Cluster management in the final days before picking is a delicate balancing act.
 With southern exposures, the goal is to ensure the grapes don’t get sunburned and a generous canopy is critical for sheltering the berries.
 With northern exposures, the row is often shaded until later in the day, so pulling laterals – extra canopy – helps let sunlight in, better enhancing the row’s sun exposure.
 Bottom line?
 Mother Nature doesn’t always play fair and there is a high level of variability in rows and blocks.
 Spot picking is often required to ensure evenly ripe berries.

 Better to catch the Praying Mantis in the field than on the sorting table – thx Patrick!